States of Knowing – What Happens When Consciousness No Longer Belongs to You

 The Pathological Framework

 Useful for preventing harm, but less useful for distinguishing genuine transformation from dysfunction.
-The DSM does not recognise categories for productive dissolution of self.
+The DSM-5-TR does not recognise categories for productive dissolution of self.
 All unbinding is treated as decompensation.
 This is protective, but it is also blind.
 The culture has no room for controlled burning.

 The Problem of Verification